jthoma/code-collection/aws/short-url/README.md

 Soon as I find time and solace the whole actions would be wrapped into an aws sam template and that will be updated in a shoutout.

 ## HTML Client [html client frontend](./html-client)
-Recently attempted (March 2024) to create an HTML Frontend with the help of Google Gemini.
+Recently attempted (March 2024) to create an HTML Frontend with the help of Google Gemini. ;) jthoma stands for Jiju Thomas Mathew, which is my full name